-the player and the referee are agreeable, adventures might be built around an attempt to regain the lands and status of the title.
+adventures might be built around an attempt to regain the lands and status of the title.

-The upshot of all these changes should be that your DRAGONQUEST game characters will be more clearly positioned with respect to the society they'll probably be outcasts from anyway. . . .
+The upshot of all these changes should be that your DRAGONQUEST game characters will be more clearly positioned with respect to the society they'll probably be outcasts from anyway...

-TABLE 8.9
+Table 8.9

-Noble Titles

-Roll Lesser Noble
+Noble Titles Roll Lesser Noble Greater Noble

-1-5 Knight (Sir/
+1-5 Knight (Sir/Lady Marquees (Marchioness)

-Lady)

-6-8 Baron (-ess)
+6-8 Baron (Baroness) Duke (Duch ess)

-9-10 Count (-ess)
+9-10 Count (Countess) Prince (Princess)